3 - Data Types and Basic Commands

 pig1.heightA <- 10

-Create a variable for Bart’s height now: 22.3
+Create an object for Bart’s height now: 22.3

 Check your code